VBA Course: First Macro

 '

-This kind of commentary can be very useful for finding things when there is a lot of code, or when you want to prevent the execution of certain lines of code without deleting them.
+Comments are very useful for finding your way around when you have a lot of code or for not executing certain lines of code without deleting them.

 Columns("A:A").Select